 Papi was proud of his truck, and in it, we passed the hours through the Costa Rican landscape: small homes, schools, fútbol fields, trees of all kinds, and birds singing through the morning haze.
 The smells coming in my window took my mind and my heart back to Puerto Rico – if I didn’t know that I wasn’t on my childhood island, I could swear I was 16 again and traveling to a volleyball game.

-We explored the beaches, took a walk at sunset, rested, and had dinner.
-And that is when the winds came, and the rain fell from the skies that were blue only a few hours earlier.
-But we sat and talked for hours under the canopy Papi carefully placed above the branches in the trees.
+We explored the beaches, walked at sunset, rested, and had dinner.
+And that is when the winds came, and the rain fell from the blue skies only a few hours earlier.
+But we sat and talked for hours under the canopy Papi carefully placed above the tree branches.
 I watched as Papi y Vicky held hands and kissed.
 It was clear that in the years they have been together, there were struggles, highs and lows, but through it all, they loved each other, adored each other.

 With Papi y Vicky at Our Campground at the Beach